Mikaburrie/txrx-chip-project/src/examples/digital-txrx/README.md

 # Digital Transmitter/Receiver Example

 An example using the digital transmitter/receiver.

+tx.c and rx.c implement the digital receiver. txrx_settings.h defines common settings for the pair.

+The shell scripts tx.sh and rx.sh will compile and flash an ATMEGA328P.
+The scripts take one argument which is the device to flash (e.g. ./tx.sh /dev/ttyACM0).

 The clip below shows a demo of the example.

 ![digital transmitter/receiver example demo](../../../img/digital_txrx.gif)